 NAME: I.D. #: QUEST ON: 1.
-Relevance: The student and that is asked without significated asked is answered as a question asked is answered as a question asked is answered a student had great difficulty direction icant assistance. d by the student with I d by the student with I d by the student, but s no or al no signi tudent ficant ass needed si istance; s gnificant ome cueii cueing an d redirection • Content: The student's respondent of knowledge of the information, and logic.
-4 = answer to question was accurated 3 = answer to question was incompared in the content area was not defined the state of the content area was incompared to question was accurately according to the question was accord area, accuracy of curate and very thorogenerate and complete, accurate in one key poemonstrated. showin int or ii one ke g good, be n several r asic know minor deta ledge of cails; sound content area d, basic know vledge • Organization: The student's integrate background informevidence of synthesis of ide 4 = answer demonstrated effeconcepts from speech and hed 3 = answer demonstrated organization with the synthesis of idea answer demonstrated organization with the synthesis of idea answer demonstrated effects of the synthesis of idea answer demonstrated or synthesis of the synthesis mation and show eas. active and clear organizating science, physiologanization of ideas and ea; some prompting med and reflected weak ration o gy, etc., key poi ay hav c knowl l. ints.
-Stud e been ne edge of sp ent able t eded. peech and o discuss Llanguage some founda ational s 4. • • Evidence: The student is far methods and/or references 4 = student provided evidence 3 = student provided some sup 2 = student provided a minima s to support respons from the literature or oporting evidence, with other s oting ith no promp oting
+Relevance: The student and that is asked without significe 4 = question asked is answered 3 = question asked is answered 2 = question asked is answered 1 = student had great difficulty direction cant assistance.
+I by the student with I I by the student with I I by the student, but s no or al no signi tudent ficant ass needed si istance; s gnificant ome cueii cueing an d redirection • Content: The student's resp depth of knowledge of the a information, and logic.
+4 = answer to question was acc area 3 = answer to question was acc 2 = answer to question was ind in the content area was not de 1 = answer to question was ind weak and answer was illogical trea, accuracy of curate and very thorogonate and complete, accurate in one key pomonstrated. showin int or ii one ke g good, be n several r asic know minor deta ledge of cails; sound content area d, basic knov vledge • Organization: The student's integrate background informevidence of synthesis of idea answer demonstrated effect concepts from speech and hear 3 = answer demonstrated organization which are 2 = answer was poorly organized and language foundations. nation and show as. tive and clear organiz ring science, physiolog nization of ideas and a; some prompting med and reflected weak ration o gy, etc., key poi ay hav c knowl l. ints.
+Stud e been ne edge of sp ent able t eded. peech and o discuss Llanguage some founda ational s 4.
+Evidence: The student is far methods and/or references $4 = student \ provided \ evidence \ 3 = student \ provided \ some \ supplements \ 2 = student \ provided \ a \ minimal.$ to support respons from the literature or porting evidence, with other s oting ith no promp oting